 Be a giver

 According to tradition, hong bao—or red envelopes—containing a significant amount of money are presented to children, unmarried adults, and seniors on New Year’s Eve.
 But technology has blown the custom wide open, and now people of all ages and relationships both send and receive their hong bao via text message.
 The funds, often as little as $2, can be deposited into mobile payment accounts.
 By the way, here’s why red is the official color of Chinese New Year.

 Get out there

 While New Year’s Eve is reserved for those you’re closest to, the rest of the holiday is devoted to connecting with your next-level loved ones.
 Always bring a gift—tea, fruit, pastries, or candy are all good choices—on your social calls, but under no circumstances should you give four of anything (for example, four canisters of lapsang souchong).
 In Mandarin Chinese, “four” is a homonym for death.
 Don’t miss these 13 lucky New Year’s Eve food traditions.

 Set a positive tone for the year

 According to Chinese superstition, whatever you do during the New Year’s period will characterize the 12 months to follow.
 So no crying, no arguing, and no borrowing money for the first two weeks, unless that’s how you were hoping to spend your days.
-Find out what 2020 has in store for you, according to your Chinese zodiac sign.
+Now that you know about these Chinese New Year traditions, find out what your Chinese zodiac sign is.